Master of Arts in Indigenous Language and Culture Education

 Cohort three: five enrolled in 2010, four graduated in 2012.
 Cohort four: six entered in 2012 and all are expected to graduate in 2014.

 Program Assessment: Learning Outcomes, Curriculum Map, Assessment Plan, Assessment Results: The MAILCE has a fully developed assessment system in place, including program learning outcomes, curriculum map, and assessment plan.
-An example of change in pedagogy resulting from assessment:
+An example of change in pedagogy resulting from assessment: faculty analyzed the challenges that students were having with the capstone papers for each course and designed an outline that specifies and scaffolds the instruction and practice of research, writing and presentation skills throughout the program.

 Contracts, Memoranda of Agreement with External Organizations: The program has a memorandum of agreement with the World Indigenous Nations Higher Education Consortium that formalizes relations between member institutions for the purpose of sharing educational resources, such as PolyCom courses.